tibs/beyond-spellchecking-talk/slides.rst

 |think| Errors versus warnings
 ------------------------------

-An error must be fixed, and will cause a build to fail.
+An error must be fixed, and will cause a build to fail

-A warning is just a warning.
+A warning is just a warning

 What do you do with a warning?